asthomp/Stoplight-Bot/README.md

     !MODERATOR_ROLE will tag the role specified under "moderator_role".
 ```

-If you don't want to customize the messages, the bot will default to the messages set under `default`.
+If you don't want to customize the messages, the bot will automatically use a default message.

-## Personalization
+### Personalization

 Next, open `personalization.py` and skim through its contents.
 This file lets you personalize the bot and turn them into
 a "character" that matches the theme of your Discord Guild.
 This is a sample where the bot has been skinned to be
 Rowena from the CW's Supernatural.
-You can also look at `personalization_SAMPLE.py`, which provides a more generic
+You can also look at `personalization_GENERIC_SAMPLE.py`, which provides a more
-version of the bot.
-Whichever one you choose, after editing it, the settings you want to use should be stored in
+generic version of the bot.
+Whichever one you choose, after editing it, the settings you want to use should be
-`personalization.py`.
+stored in `personalization.py`.

 ### Review Setup